 Words by Ann De Guzman

-What other tools do you recommend?
-Let us know in the comments!
+How do you beat writer’s block?
+Let us know in the comments below!

 Do you have a story for the WhenInManila.com Team?
 Email us at email@example.com or send us a direct message at WhenInManila.com Facebook Page.
 Interact with the team and join the WhenInManila.com Community at WIM Squad!
 We also share our stories on Viber, join us!